masonj188/ganalyze/README.md

 ## Building from Source

-Binaries are provided for MacOS and Linux, Ganalyze is not tested on Windows.
-If building from source, ensure you have a working Go environment and run `go build` from the repository's root directory.
+Building and running Ganalyze should be done in a Python 3.6 virtual environment.
+Run `go build` from the repository's root directory, then `cd python` and run `./installember.sh`.

-## Python Requirements

-Ganalyze uses multiple Python libraries and has specific Python version requirements.
-We recommend building a Python/Conda virtual environment to run Ganalyze.
-The required Python version is `3.6`.
-After building a virtual environment using Python 3.6, run `pip install -r requirements.txt` from the root directory of the repository to install the Python imports.

 ## Usage